 You must get a minimum total of 30 Premium minutes watched across all of your classes within a month in order to receive a payment for that month.
 Please note, minutes watched by students through a free class or through a free access link do not count towards royalty payments.

-How can I see the number of minutes watched in my classes?
+How can I see the the number of minutes watched in my classes?

 You can view minutes watched data within the stats section of each one of your classes.
 View your total earnings and minutes watched in your Teacher Stats dashboard, located in the Teach dropdown menu in the upper right hand corner of your account.